ctomni231/cwtactics/codeConvTemp.md

 Important is that the first letter of your variable name is written as capital letter, because we use a camel case schema for variable names as well.

+## Private variables

+*JavaScript* does not allow the declaration and usage of private variables.
+We like the *information hiding* pattern, but it's quite unusable for games in our opionion due drawbacks in terms of resource usage overhead.
+If you really need a property that can only used by your module, then you have two options.
+The first one is to define it as a public variable (which is the preferred one) with the following naming pattern.

+    _#{moduleName}VariableName

+Another way to do this is to wrap the entire variable into a self executing function.
+This is pattern maybe more difficult to read sometimes.
+Atm we try to use it only when we need something like function constructing functions like in the following example.
+Pleas try to use the above pattern whenever it's possible.

+    (function(){

+      function creaseMsgLogger( header ){
+        return function( msg ){
+          console.log( header+": "+msg );
+        }
+      }

+      util.errorLog = createMsgLogger("ERROR");
+      util.warnLog = createMsgLogger("WARN");
+      util.log = createMsgLogger("FINE");

+    })();

 ## Persistence Handlers

 Some modules may want to define persistence handler for the save/loading process and the for the data-sheet loaders.
 This stuff won't be added to the module file.
 Instead you create another module file with the same name in the foler `persistence`.
 This structure makes easy to find persistence stuff and decouples the model structure from the save game structure and data-sheet descriptions.